 Many PC owners enjoy the feature of Remote Desktop for accessing their home or work PCs on Windows 10.
 Implementing this feature simply requires setting up a specific port forwarding rule by accessing your router settings.
-As a result, you can get incoming connections on any port and forward them to RDP port of the Windows computer on the LAN.
+As a result, you can get incoming connections on any port and forward them to the RDP port of the Windows computer on the LAN.
 However, what if your PC is connected to the web without any router in place?
-How to set up the remote access and maintain your system in a safe environment?
+How to set up remote access and maintain your system in a safe environment?
 The trick is simple – modify remote desktop port in Windows parameters.

 The Remote Desktop by default applies port 3389, which is a well-known fact.
 This means that hackers can examine the default RDP port and if they manage to obtain a login/password prompt they may initiate the brute force attack and eventually gain access to your system via RDP.
 Below please find the working solution on how to amend Remote Desktop Port on Windows 10 to some non-standard parameter to enhance security and avoid brute force attacks targeting the default service port.